long-61/Python-Projects-Find-a-file-using-a-string/README.md

 # Python Project: Find a file using a string 🐍

 Python Script <br>
-This repo contains python code that returns the path that contains the file with the string that you are searching for. <br>
+This repo contains python code that returns a file path that contains the file with your string. <br>
 Run the code.

 Python